commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 #### Platform costs
 Moreover sending messages autonomously could also be done with Resfull API of the commercio.app

-Using the platform comes with a cost for the usage that depends on the type of [Membrship you subscribe](modules/commerciokyc/#membership-types)
+Using the platform comes with a cost for the usage that depends on the type of [Membership you subscribe](/modules/commerciokyc/#membership-types)

 **Costs of membership subscription € through commercio.app**